AoiDragon/POPE/README.md

 #### From automatic segmentation results

+Besides building POPE with object annotations, our method also supports building POPE on raw images.
+Leveraing the automatic segmentation tools (e.g. [SEEM](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once)), we can first extract the objects in the image and then build the POPE as the above method.
 If you want to buile POPE with SEEM , you should first organize the annotations in a json file with the following format:

 ```json
 [{"image": "COCO_val2014_000000131089.jpg"}, {"image": "COCO_val2014_000000393225.jpg"}]